Tahir-Zaman-23DS14/Data-Engineering/README.md

 Welcome to my **Data Engineering** repository.
 This space is focused on **real learning through real projects** — not just theory.

-If you are a **recruiter, student, or data enthusiast**, this repo is designed to be easy to explore and enjoyable to understand.

 ---